Dr.PH., University of Georgia, 2012

 Dr. Colin K. Smith is a Clinical Assistant Professor of Health Management & Policy in the Master of Public Health Program and also teaches courses in the Undergraduate Program at the School of Public Health at Georgia State University School.

-Dr. Smith is a social epidemiologist and policy analyst with more than 20 years of applied experience in local and state public health in Georgia.
+Dr. Smith is a social epidemiologist, demographer, and policy analyst with more than 20 years of applied experience in local and state public health in Georgia.
 He has worked as a public health consultant for seven years, and his clients have included the University of Georgia, the Clayton County Board of Health, Scimetrica, and Georgia State University.